armory/documentation/_spinnaker_install_admin_guides/okta.md

 ## Troubleshooting

-Make sure the dns are correctly poiting to the loadbalancers of gate-URL and deck-URL.
+Make sure the dns are correctly pointing to the loadbalancers of gate-URL and deck-URL.

-Verify that the gate-URL is the one entered in otka with `:8084/saml/SSO` appended to it.
+Verify that the gate-URL is the one entered in Okta with `:8084/saml/SSO` appended to it.

 Validate that the service-addess-url in your halconfig file is the gate-URL.